S2E/s2e-old/docs/Howtos/Concolic.rst

     }

-It instructs the S2E engine to enable concolic execution and to use the depth-first searcher.
+It instructs the S2E engine to enable concolic execution and to use the depth-first path selection heuristic (aka path *searcher*).
-The DFS searcher works well with concolic execution, because it naturally lets the current "concrete" path run to completion.
+The DFS heuristic works well with concolic execution, because it naturally lets the current "concrete" path run to completion.
 It is possible to use any existing searcher in concolic mode.
 However, it may be better to design new searchers with concolic execution in mind in order to improve exploration efficiency.